 - D. Following is a list of the issues which communities raised as they discussed the use of the reports: - 1.
 What gets disseminated and discussed, and with whom? - 2.
 Whom do we want to buy in, and for what purpose? - 3.
-How do we reach large numbers of people--teachers, professional groups, lay leaders and others? - 4.
+How do we reach large numbers of people == teachers, professional groups, lay leaders and others? - 4.
 How do we market the results?

-- 5. Who should be involved in answering these questions? - 6.
+- 5. Whoshalul bebanioroluednianawerengnghebesquesesonans? - 6.
 What is the role of the local commission in this process? - 7.
 How does the senior educators survey fit into this picture? - 8.
 Who will facilitate the discussions?
 What is the role of CIJE staff in this process?
 Can a core of local people be trained to present the data?